mihaelagajic/ecg-heart-rate-detection/README.md

 ## Academic Context

 This project was developed as part of the **Clinical Engineering** course at the University of Belgrade – School of Electrical Engineering (ETF), during the 2025/2026 academic year.

+## The original ECG and audio recordings are not included in this repository because they are experimental data.